pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/api.md

 {{% notes type="info" %}}
 If you are using an S3-compatible object storage such as Minio, for example, you must also configure the [AWS](#cloud-provider-authentication) credentials as applicable for your Minio configuration.
+If your Minio configuration doesn't require a region, you should still specify the `AWS_REGION` with any valid AWS region name.
+For example, `us-west-2`.
 {{% /notes %}}

 | Variable Name | Description |